acceleratescience/packaging-publishing/docs/publishing_docs/publishing.md

 and hopefully zsh (or bash) should not recognize this command.

-We install the dependencies in the new environment using
+We install the dependencies in the new environment using (make sure to manually add `streamlit` and `typer` to requirements.txt before running this command)
 ```bash
 python -m pip install -r requirements.txt
 ```
-We have to do this, because if you try to install a package from Test PyPI which has dendencies that are NOT hosted on Test PyPI, the installation will fail.
+We have to do this, because if you try to install a package from Test PyPI which has dependencies that are NOT hosted on Test PyPI, the installation will fail.

 Now install your new package using `pip`- copy the command from the Test PyPI page for your project, and try out the `cancer-prediction run` command.